How dog therapy improves your mood and university work

 One student entrepreneur made money from her love of dogs by setting up Pawfect Match, an app that helps you find homeless animals to adopt.

-Plus, a lot of offices have dogs – at Save the Student, for example, Harry the Havanese is always there to greet us at the door, chill on our laps and watch us eat (every day).
+Plus, a lot of offices have dogs – at Save the Student, for example, Harry the Havanese is always there to greet us at the door, sleep on our laps while we work and watch us eat (every day).

 Struggling with being away from home?
 Take a look at our guide to dealing with homesickness for tips and advice.